iguana128/Gene-fusion_NB/README.md

 The required packages including: <br/>
 **ggplot2, reshape2, RColorBrewer, survminer, survival, venneuler, VennDiagram, and NMF**

-# file desciption
+# file desciption:
-- **data**: the gene susion calling results from three calling algorithms incluing ChimeraScan, SOAPfuse and TopHat-Fusion
+- **data**: the gene fusion calling results from three calling algorithms incluing ChimeraScan, SOAPfuse and TopHat-Fusion
+- **DEG**: the deffiential expressed genes (DEGs) for the refined high-risk group patients for each gen fusion algorithm
+- **processed_results**: the processed gene fusion results based on